JaredReando/volunteer-tracker/README.md

 ## Technologies

-- This project was created with Ruby 2.5.3.
+- Created with Ruby 2.5.3.
-- It is deployed to Heroku using the Sinatra web framework.
+- Deployed to Heroku using the Sinatra web framework.
 - See project GEMFILE for complete list of gems

 ## Objectives